open-forest-observatory/ofo-argo/docs/usage/photogrammetry-workflow.md

 #### Create a config list file

 We use a text file, for example `config_list.txt`, to tell the Argo workflow which config files should be processed in the current run.
-This text file should list each of the names of the config.yml files you want to process, one config file name per line.
+This text file should list the paths to each config.yml file you want to process (relative to `/ofo-share-2/argo-data`), one config file path per line.

 For example:

 ```
-01_benchmarking-greasewood.yml
-02_benchmarking-greasewood.yml
-01_benchmarking-emerald-subset.yml
-02_benchmarking-emerald-subset.yml
+argo-input/configs/01_benchmarking-greasewood.yml
+argo-input/configs/02_benchmarking-greasewood.yml
+argo-input/configs/01_benchmarking-emerald-subset.yml
+argo-input/configs/02_benchmarking-emerald-subset.yml
 ```

+This allows you to organize your config files in subdirectories or different locations.
+The dataset name will be automatically derived from the config filename (e.g., `argo-input/configs/dataset-name.yml` becomes dataset `dataset-name`).

 You can create your own config_list.txt file and name it whatever you want as long as it is kept at the root level of `/ofo-share-2/argo-data/argo-input/`.